 Finally, you will have a permanent criminal record that anyone can access when running a background check on you.
 This will prevent you from obtaining or holding most types of professional licenses, and it may interfere with getting a job or even renting a home.
 And, with a felony conviction, you will lose your ability to vote, to own or possess a firearm, or even to hold a hunting or fishing license.

-For a free legal consultation with a Intoxication Assault Lawyer serving Grand Prairie, call (214) 696-9253
+For a free legal consultation with a Intoxication Assault Lawyer in Grand Prairie, call (214) 696-9253

 How Can an Intoxication Assault Lawyer Help Me?